Viktor-Sok/Bioiformatics/Aqueous_solubility_model_in_scikit-learn/Readme.md

-# Summary of the QSAR model
+# Summary of the QSAR model (more information in Aqueous_solubility_model.ipynb notebook)

 ## Objectives
  Estimating the aqueous solubility of a compound directly from its structure.
 ## Tools used